Medically reviewed by Drugs.com. Last updated on Sep 28, 2022.

 To help relieve morning sickness:

 - Choose foods carefully.
-Select foods that are high in carbohydrates or protein, low in fat, and easy to digest.
-Salty foods are sometimes helpful, as are foods that contain ginger — such as ginger lollipops.
+Select foods that are high in protein, low in fat and easy to digest.
 Avoid greasy, spicy and fatty foods.
+Bland foods, such as bananas, rice, applesauce and toast may be easy to digest.
+Salty foods might be helpful, as are foods that contain ginger — such as ginger lollipops.

 - Snack often.
 Before getting out of bed in the morning, eat a few soda crackers or a piece of dry toast.
 Nibble throughout the day, rather than eating three larger meals.
-An empty stomach may make nausea worse.
+You don't want to get too full, but an empty stomach can also make nausea worse.

 - Pay attention to nausea triggers.
 Avoid foods or smells that seem to make your nausea worse.

 - Take care with prenatal vitamins.
-If you feel queasy after taking prenatal vitamins, take the vitamins at night or with a snack.
-It may also help to chew gum or suck on hard candy after taking your prenatal vitamin.
-If these steps don't help, ask your pregnancy care provider about other ways you can get the iron and vitamins you need during pregnancy.
+If you feel queasy after taking prenatal vitamins, take the vitamins with a snack or just before bed.
+Or try chewable or gummy versions of the vitamins.
+If these steps don't help, ask your health care provider about other ways you can get the iron and vitamins you need during pregnancy.

 Various alternative remedies have been suggested for morning sickness, including: